 Seeing Portmeirion is one of the best things to do in North Wales.
 It’s somewhere that has captured the imagination of people all over the world.
-It has been the setting for 1960s British TV series The Prisoner, and now hosts the annual Festival No 6, one of the best music festivals in Europe, each September.
+It has been the setting for 1960s British TV series The Prisoner, and has recently hosted the annual Festival No 6, one of the best music festivals in Europe, each September.

 So for all Portmeirion things to do, read on.